 You will need baking trays lined with greaseproof paper

-Combine flour, salt, sugar and yeast in a roomy bowl.
-Use fingertips of one hand to incorporate water and oil.
+Combine the flour, salt, sugar and yeast in a roomy bowl.
+Use fingertips of one hand to incorporate the water and oil.

-Knead dough with both hands until smooth and silky (see above).
+Knead the dough with both hands until smooth and silky (see above).

 Leave to prove for an hour or so until almost doubled in size.
-Turn onto a lightly floured board, knead briefly.
+Turn onto a lightly floured board and knead again briefly.

 Divide into 10 balls and, with a rolling pin, roll approximate oval shapes as thinly as possible.
 Transfer to trays.

-spread with crème fraiche, smoothing it right to the edges.
-Slice onions into wafer thin crescents and arrange over the bases.
+Spread with crème fraiche, smoothing it right to the edges.
+Slice the onions into wafer thin crescents and arrange over the bases.
 Scatter with pepper, lardons and cheese, if using.